 Master Stock started Whitecrest Martial Arts in April of 2013 so he could offer students a positive place to train.
 There are no hidden fees or crazy obligations.
 Each student will progress at their own rate.
-Master Stock makes all decisions on when a student is ready to train.
+Master Stock makes all decisions on when a student is ready to test.
 Nothing is given, everything is earned.

 Master Stock still continues his training with fellow instructors.
 He is a student under Grandmaster Terry Reid who he has known for over 20 years.
 Grandmaster Reid has been training for over 50 years and is a 10th Degree Black Belt under JoSi Steve Muhammed.

 Attitude determines altitude